rizentium/unleash-flutter-proxy-sdk/README.md

 UnleashPollingMode.custom(const Duration(seconds: 5));
 ```

+If you want to stop polling imediatelly, you can call `Unleash.dispose()`.
+Unleash will use the latest cache from your cache storage.

 #### Initialize

 To use the `unleash_proxy` to Flutter application, initialize `unleash_proxy` first.
 Create `unleash_environment.dart` file to save environment variables.
 You can follow the code bellow for basic environment config: